Graduation Requirements

 Substitution of Credit

-In exceptional circumstances, and in discussion with parents/guardians, a school administrator may approve the substitution of a maximum of two (2) optional course credits for two (2) compulsory credits (Grades 9 to 12) toward the Manitoba High School Diploma.
+In exceptional circumstances, and in discussion with parents/caregivers, a school administrator may approve the substitution of a maximum of two (2) optional course credits for two (2) compulsory credits (Grades 9 to 12) toward the Manitoba High School Diploma.

 Summer School